Meet the

 Role: Art & Graphic Designer

 2018 was the first time when Lilian Bäckman visited the Fringe.
-“It was like as if I was back at The Oasis (band venue) och experienced the punk scene with bands like Ebba Grön, KSMB and other similar units!
+“It was as if I was back at The Oasis (band venue) and experienced the punk scene with bands like Ebba Grön, KSMB and other similar units!

-Lilian is inspired by the unruly, imperfect, anger, foul language, sadness and the forrest.
+Lilian is inspired by the unruly, imperfect, anger, foul language, sadness and the forest.
 Most of all, animals!
 Cats, Animals, animals!

-Lilian Bäckman is a diverse artist and author working with various of projects and educational projects through many different mediums.
-She gives workshops in “Ugly-Beautiful”, ”My garden”, ”Black - a color theory” and ”Pinch with style”.
+Lilian Bäckman is a diverse artist and author working on various projects and educational initiatives across many different media.
+She gives workshops in “Ugly-Beautiful”, ”My garden”, ”Black - a colour theory” and ”Pinch with style”.

-Lilian has been working closely with Stockholm Fringe Festival since 2019 where she developed and illustrated the genius nonbinary party individual for the 10th year anniversary.
-Year 2020, the year of the rat according to the Chinese calendar, became a perfect foundation to create a symbol for the festival’s onward journey.
+Lilian has been working closely with Stockholm Fringe Festival since 2019, where she developed and illustrated the genius nonbinary party individual for the 10th year anniversary.
+In 2020, the year of the rat according to the Chinese calendar, provided a perfect foundation for creating a symbol for the festival’s onward journey.
 The rat is an intelligent creature most commonly met by hate.
-The rat took a massive upswing during the punk era and for many still, they love what others love to hate.
+The rat took a massive upswing during the punk era, and for many, it's still something they love to hate.
 The rat.

 Check out Lilians wide range of work on her website, many available for download and on order in the webshop.